KSP-KOS/KOS/doc/source/structures/reflection/structure.rst

         print x:typename
         Body

-    The kOS types described in these documentaion pages correspond one-to-one with underlying types in the C# code the implements them.
+    The kOS types described in these documentation pages correspond one-to-one with underlying types in the C# code the implements them.
 However they don't have the same name as the underlying C# names.
 This returns an abstraction of the C# name.
 There